linagora/tmail-flutter/docs/user-guide/profile.md

 ## Language settings

-- Language setting determinse the language in which you view content, communicate, and interact with TwakeMail application
+- Language setting determine the language in which you view content, communicate, and interact with TwakeMail application
-- By default, the language of the browser (for web) or system language (for mobile) will be used when you first logged-in TwakeMail and you can change it to your prefered language
+- By default, the language of the browser (for web) or system language (for mobile) will be used when you first logged-in TwakeMail and you can change it to your preferred language
-- On Manage accout page, YOu can select tab "Language and regions" on left menu to access Language settings
+- On Manage account page, YOu can select tab "Language and regions" on left menu to access Language settings
-- Then you can select the language that you want, it will be applied immediately to your Twake-Mail account.
+- Then you can select the language that you want, it will be applied immediately to your TwakeMail account.

 ![image](https://github.com/user-attachments/assets/3ba8d626-8630-4ec2-8057-186f8ee33c0e)